uci-inf-133/inf133-fa18/README.md

-# uciics133-fa2018
+# uci-inf133-fa2018
 Repository for UC Irvine Informatics Course 133, User Interaction Software.
-This is just a placeholder; everything here may be quickly replaced.
+This is slowly building up, most of the content here will be updated.